 Time for the main event!

-Mixed greens, Kare-Kare (cooked by Mrs. H's mom), spicy Buttered Chicken (Turkish chicken stew recipe of Mrs. H's son).
+Mixed greens, Kare-Kare (cooked by Mrs. H's mom), spicy Buttered Chicken (a Turkish chicken stew recipe of Mrs. H's son).

 There was also Mrs. H's famous Chicken-Pork Adobo, recently featured in the Philippine Daily Inquirer, placed right in front of me and yet I completely forgot to take a photo of (smacks self on the head)!!!
 I promised myself I'd attempt to replicate it (fingers crossed) at home... soon.